AxonFramework/extension-mongo/mongo-axon-example/README.md

 # Mongo Axon Springboot Example

 This is an example SpringBoot application using the Mongo Axon extension.
+It uses Mongo as the Event- and Token Store.

-It uses the Mongo as the Event Store and Token Store as well.
+> Although Mongodb might be a good fit for it, we have encountered some inefficiencies in regards to the Mongo Event Store implementation that you can read more about [here](https://docs.axoniq.io/reference-guide/extensions/mongo)

 ## How to run